Hal Porter: Career

-His other works were less successful.
+His novels, which included A Handful of Pennies (1958), The Titled Cross (1961), and The Right Thing (1971), were less successful than his short stories or memoir.
 The literary critic Laurie Clancy said: "Porter's novels are, with one exception, less successful than his stories, not least because his scorn for most of his characters becomes wearying over the length of a novel."
 The exception, Clancy thought, was The Tilted Cross, a historical novel set in Hobart in the 1840s.